 In lead frame design, one size does not always fit all.
-Advancements in microelectronics mean there is a growing demand for thinner, smaller and more complex packaging solutions.
+Advancements in microelectronics means there is a growing demand for thinner, smaller and more complex packaging solutions.

-Whilst stamping has traditionally been the go-to technology for lead frames – a thin metal frame to which semiconductors are attached during the package assembly process – its high set-up costs, long lead times and lack of flexibility mean it is often uneconomical for scalable volume or micro precision lead frame manufacture.
+Whilst stamping has traditionally been the go-to technology for lead frames its high set-up costs, long lead times and lack of flexibility means it is often uneconomical for scalable volume or micro precision lead frame manufacture.

 Low set-up costs